SpectrumQT/WWMI/README.md

 ## WWMI Installation

 1. Install [**Python**](https://www.python.org/downloads/) (it's widely used for different modding tools)
-2. Disable [Hardware-Accelerated GPU Scheduling](https://devblogs.microsoft.com/directx/hardware-accelerated-gpu-scheduling/) to force WuWa load in **DX11** mode (loader doesn't work with DX12)
+2. Disable [Hardware-Accelerated GPU Scheduling](https://devblogs.microsoft.com/directx/hardware-accelerated-gpu-scheduling/) to force WuWa load in **DX11** mode (alternatively, follow [this comments thread](https://gamebanana.com/posts/11742776), but it may not work for you)
     * Go to **Graphics Settings** of your Windows
     * Set **Hardware-Accelerated GPU Scheduling** to **OFF**
     * **Restart** your PC